peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

   <b>REMARK:</b> .NET enumeration (  `Enum`  ) constants could also have been converted to text strings with  `ToString()`  , but that method will return multiple names if the given Enum object is a combination of Enum objects (e.g. if the object is  `FileAccess.Read | FileAccess.Write`  ).
 More generally, if Enums are converted to text strings, constants from Enum types with the  `Flags`  attribute, and constants from the same Enum type that share an underlying value, should not be passed to this method.

- REMARK: A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
+ REMARK: A certain consistency between.NET and Java and between FromObject and ToObject are sought for version 4.0.
 It is also hoped that--

   * the ToObject method will support deserializing to objects consisting of fields and not getters ("getX()" methods), both in .NET and in Java, and

   * both FromObject and ToObject will be better designed, in version 4.0, so that backward-compatible improvements are easier to make.

   <b>Parameters:</b>

  * <i>obj</i>: An arbitrary object to convert to a CBOR object. <b>NOTE:</b> For security reasons, whenever possible, an application should not base this parameter on user input or other externally supplied data unless the application limits this parameter's inputs to types specially handled by this method (such as  `int`  or  `String`  ) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.